websanco/liferay-learn/docs/dxp/7.x/en/using-search/search-pages-and-widgets/search-facets/modified-facet.md

 **Display Settings:** Choose between *Default*, *Compact Layout*, and *Label Layout*.
 The Default layout shows checkboxes next to each term but the Compact layout does not.
 The Label layout shows small clickable labels for each term.

-The Advanced Configuration allows you to modify, delete, or create time ranges:
+In Advanced Configuration, you can modify, delete, or create time ranges:

-The available time range aliases include:
+The available time range aliases include

     past-hour
     past-24-hours